Do I Qualify?

 Based on Your Income

-You can get Lifeline if your income is 135% or less than the federal poverty guidelines.
+You can get Lifeline if your income is 135% or less than the Federal Poverty Guidelines (see the table below).
 The guideline is based on your household size and state.

-Show proof of income, like three consecutive pay stubs or a tax return, when you apply for Lifeline.
+You may have to show proof of income, like a tax return or three consecutive pays stubs, when you apply for Lifeline.

 Federal Assistance Programs

-You can get Lifeline if you (or someone in your household) participates in one of these federal assistance programs:
+You can get Lifeline if you (or someone in your household) participate in one of these programs: